ebanalyse/ebnerd-benchmark/codabench/README.md

 ```
 We are running the compute workers on a **Linux operating system** on a the AWS `t3.xlarge`.

-Once the Docker container is running, your submission will be evaluated.
-Important: Remember to follow the submission guidelines strictly.
+Once the Docker container is running, your submission will be evaluated. **Important**: Remember to follow the submission guidelines strictly.

 The evaluation process can take several hours (e.g., 4–5 hours).
 Keep an eye on your worker, as technical issues can occur and you may need to reset it.
 You can view error logs directly on Codabench:
 `Submissions => LOGS => Scoring Logs`, this is extremely useful for debugging.

 ---